List of Johnny Test characters: Gil Nexdor

-Gil Nexdor (voiced by Andrew Francis) is a handsome 15-year-old boy and Susan and Mary's crush, who doesn't even know they exist, despite having lived next door to him since they were born and even having met them face to face on several occasions.
+Gilbert "Gil" Nexdor (voiced by Andrew Francis) is a handsome 15-year-old boy and Susan and Mary's crush who doesn't even know they exist, despite having lived next door to him since they were born and even having met them face to face on several occasions.
 He is continuously depicted as intellectually lacking, although his handsome looks compensate for this most of the time.
-Much to the great ire of Susan and Mary, Gil considers Johnny his friend (whenever Gil appears when Johnny is around, he shouts, "Hey, Johnny!").
+Much to the great ire of Susan and Mary, Gil considers Johnny his friend (whenever Gil appears when Johnny is around, he shouts "Hey, Johnny!").
 Due to Susan and Mary's crush, many of their experiments often revolve around him, on some occasions even affecting him directly.
 However, he can never seem to remember their names save for occasions.
-His surname "Nexdor" is a pun on "next door," alluding to the fact that he is Johnny's next-door neighbor.
+Gil's surname "Nexdor" is a pun on "next door," alluding to the fact that he is Johnny's next-door neighbor and a play on the term "girl next door", of which stock character Gil serves as a genderbent example of.
 In the first season, Gil was actually halfway competent and a bit intelligent.

 Mr. Black and Mr. White

-Mr. Black (voiced by Bill Mondy) and Mr. White (voiced by Scott McNeil in the original series, Deven Mack in the revival series) are secret Agents who ask the Tests (Johnny, Mary, Susan, and Dukey) for help whenever they cannot handle a crisis alone, which is most of the time.
+Mr. Black (voiced by Bill Mondy) and Mr. White (voiced by Scott McNeil in the original series and Deven Mack in the revival series) are two secret agents who ask the Tests (Johnny, Mary, Susan, and Dukey) for help whenever they cannot handle a crisis alone.
 They seem to be highly incompetent and somewhat slackers at their job.
-They claim not to be afraid of anything and could shoot ropes from their wrists in their first appearance.
-Ironically, Mr. White is African American/Canadian, and Mr. Black is European American/Canadian (likely of Germanic ethnic origin).
+Ironically, Mr. White is black and Mr. Black is white.
 Despite first appearing as villains, they're now friends to the Test kids on most occasions.
-They also have a hidden passion for cooking.
-They also dream of a vacation in Fiji and say so in a singsong voice ("we are going to Fiji").
+They also have a hidden passion for cooking and dream of a vacation in Fiji.

 General

 The General (voiced by Lee Tockar) is Mr. White and Black's boss and leader of the area 51.1 army base.
 Loud, slightly incompetent, and forgetful, he frequently takes action whenever the situation becomes too large for the Tests to maintain, although his efforts never fare any better (he even causes the situations sometimes).
-Even though he doesn't approve of the Test Family and their experiments, He still considers them an ally.
-He is prone to overkill and rarely considers what result his actions may have on civilians, to the point he fired at a forest, an inhabited area, and even an amusement park, all in an attempt to destroy a monster.
+Even though he doesn't approve of the Test Family and their experiments, he still considers them an ally.
+The General is prone to overkill and rarely considers what result his actions may have on civilians, to the point he fired at a forest, an inhabited area, and even an amusement park, all in an attempt to destroy a monster.
 He is also very prone to be a glory hog and gloater when he is successful.
-A running gag in the series involves him forgetting something and hesitating to remember and planning to get Susan and Mary an internship when they graduate.
+The running gags in the series involves the General forgetting something and hesitating to remember and planning to get Johnny, Dukey, Susan and Mary an internship when they graduate.
+The General also stated in an episode about the test kids “Once you graduate high school, you kids are SO hired!”